DanieleMorello/CatPhotoApp/README.md

 # CatPhotoApp
 App for photo of cat
-it's a project of FreeCodeCamp course
+is a project of FreeCodeCamp course